racketmaestro/Geojson-to-IMDF-Transformer/README.md

 ## Limitations

-Right now the automation of mapping and referencing of IDs (eg referencing unit_ids in anchor and amenity features) is unable to distinguish which level the anchor/amenity is in.
-This is because geometries coordinates only consists of latitude and longitude but not elevation.
+Geometries coordinates consist of only longitude and latitude, but not altitude.
+The script is unable to automatically reference level_id in each unit feature, and unit_id in each anchor and amenity feature.

-As of now, one would have to run the script once for each level's units, anchors, occupants, etc, and subsequently combine all features into a final geojson file.
+Consequently, one would have to run the script once for each level's units, anchors, occupants, etc, and subsequently combine all features into a final geojson file.
 Hence why a separate script was created for easier discernment, and QGIS geojsons are labelled according to which level they correspond to (see CPC4_QGIS_Geojsons).
-Take caution that re-running scripts more than necessary will rewrite the UUID of every feature, which will cause conflict when referencing IDs for buildings, address, and levels.
+A word of caution: re-running scripts more than necessary will rewrite the UUID of every feature each iteration, which will cause conflict when referencing IDs for buildings, address, and levels.

 ## Future Improvements
 - Automate the combination of features from different geojsons for each level into one master geojson file.
-- To avoid having to run the script once for each level and its components, innovate a mechanism to accurately identify the level of the feature for referencing.
+- To avoid having to run the script once for each level and its components, innovate a mechanism to accurately identify the level of the features for referencing.